Pubs Selling Real Ale

 Excellent conversion of the former Coventry Evening Telegraph building in the heart of the city centre.
 Primarily a high quality hotel, but the restaurant and bar - called Forme & Chase - is open to the public.

-The beers on offer include two from local brewery Twisted Barrel.
+The beers on offer usually include two from local brewery Twisted Barrel.
 These are dispensed from keykeg and hence qualify as real ale.

 - Tin Music & Arts Centre